LGBTQ rights in Djibouti

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Djibouti face legal challenges not experienced by non-LGBTQ residents.
-Although Djibouti does not explicitly criminalise homosexuality but criminalized obscene acts, LGBTQ persons still face stigmatization among the broader population.
+Although Djibouti does not explicitly criminalise homosexuality, but rather obscene acts, LGBTQ persons still face stigmatization among the broader population.

 Legality of same-sex sexual activity

 The legality of same-sex sexual activity is ambiguous in Djibouti.
-Although there is no law that mentions that same-sex sexual activity is legal or illegal, this doesn't prevent the authorities to prosecute the public display of same-sex sexual conduct under laws prohibiting attacks on “good morals".
+Although there is no law that mentions that same-sex sexual activity is legal or illegal, this does not prevent the authorities from prosecuting the public display of same-sex sexual conduct under laws prohibiting attacks on "good morals".
+Same-sex conduct is therefore treated as de facto illegal.

 Discrimination protections

 Law No. 119/AN/15/7L establishing a Credit Information System protects sexual orientation as sensitive data.
 According to the law, “Sensitive data” means "personal data that relate to the private sphere of a natural person and may give rise to discriminatory behaviour towards that person or expose him or her to serious risks.
 Such sensitive data includes, among others, racial or ethnic origin, political, philosophical or religious opinions or trade union membership, as well as information relating to a person’s sexual orientation or health."

 According to the Human Dignity Trust, Djibouti has no legal protections against discrimination based on sexual orientation or gender identity, and same-sex sexual activity remains criminalized under the Penal Code, carrying a potential prison sentence of up to three years.
-The U.S. State Department also reports that there are no known laws prohibiting discrimination against LGBT individuals in any context, and that violence and social stigma are widespread.
+The U.S. State Department also reports that there are no known laws prohibiting discrimination against LGBTQ individuals in any context, and that violence and social stigma are widespread.